stuzenz/Sikulix-demo/sikulix_presentation.md

 ---
 #### That is the demo over with

-- With a bit of thinking and a little code to underly running a number of different tests through the system while collecting performance metrics, taking screenshots etc.
+With a little thinking and a little code, it is possible to run a number of different tests through the system while collecting performance metrics and other data while taking screenshots etc.

 ---
 ### Thanks